Click on one of the designers for more information regarding the mark they left on Summit.

 Generally regarded as the best golf architect Canada has produced, Thompson played a central role in refining Summit into the course it is today.
 Noted for his work on courses like Jasper Park Lodge, Banff Springs, and Capilano, his bold bunkering and ambitious routing skills are fully on display at Summit.
 Thompson came to Summit following the war, with a budget of $16,000 and instructions to get the course into a championship state.
 Thompson had the course prepared for the official launch in 1921.
 For the second time, George S Lyon was in the first group to play the newly revised Summit.
 Thompson last worked on Summit in 1938, proposing a modernization strategy the club did not undertake.

 A member at Summit for much of his life, Doug Carrick is often heralded as the best modern golf designer in Canada, a man responsible for many great modern courses, including Eagles Nest, Bigwin Island, Humber Valley, and Osprey Valley.
 The late Bob Cupp, a former associate of Jack Nicklaus and the designer behind courses like Beacon Hall, worked on Summit in the 1980s, but in the following decades, any changes to Summit have been guided by Carrick.

-In recent years, under the guidance of Carrick and Summit General Manager and former PGA Tour pro Ian Leggatt, Summit has undergone an ambitious plan to improve the playing conditions of the course.
+In recent years, under the guidance of Carrick and Summit's former GM and PGA Tour pro Ian Leggatt, Summit has undergone an ambitious plan to improve the playing conditions of the course.
 Carrick, who has worked on more than 25 of Thompson’s designs, rebuilt all of the course’s greens using modern agronomic practices, removed trees to open up vistas, added new tees for length, and completely reworked the course's short par 4 seventh hole, now called “Carrick’s Corner.”
 Carrick’s work at Summit has been widely celebrated.